 See all technical, writing, and content requirements for the Theoretical Paper, both in the narrative guidelines and in the evaluative criteria.
 Check that topic of Theoretical Paper is relevant to the client discussed in Clinical Component and that client issues are integrated in Theoretical Paper.
 All identifying information regarding the client(s) must be removed.
 Initials or a pseudonym may be used (and indicated as such).
 Ensure that the Theoretical Paper meets requirements for length.

 Ensure that Theoretical Paper is written in APA style, including pagination, margins, spacing, font size, references, and an abstract of 150 words or less.
 Ensure that the Theoretical Paper meets requirements for number, recency, and peer review) for journal articles, book chapters, and/or electronic sources cited.
-Theoretical Paper is submitted by the deadline to the GIPP Program Specialist, according to established procedures.
+Theoretical Paper must be submitted by the deadline, according to procedures outlined by the Graduate Programs Specialist.